RAAD07/SQL_Project-World_Layoffs_Dataset/README.md

 WHERE percentage_laid_off=1;
 ```

-### Funds raise by the companies that laid off all their employees
+### Funds raised by the companies that laid off all their employees
 ``` sql
 SELECT *
 FROM layoffs_worksheet2